leehambley/lee.hambley.name/source/2016-04-24-seven-years-under-a-palm-tree.markdown

 The last time I wrote on this blog was June 2013 as I geared up to launch Capistrano v3 which was a complete ground-up rewrite.
-The rewrite had been "finished" and working for a while, but given that it was a ground-up rewrite in the spirit of Capistrano, but shared nary a single line of code with it's forebear the release dragged up a bunch of mixed emotions, was Tom and I being frauds writing new software and releasing it under an existing "brand name", or was it a - what right did we have to make that decision in any case?
+The rewrite had been "finished" and working for a while, but given that it was a ground-up rewrite in the spirit of Capistrano, but shared nary a single line of code with its forebear, the release dragged up a bunch of mixed emotions, was Tom and I being frauds writing new software and releasing it under an existing "brand name", or was it a - what right did we have to make that decision in any case?

 Today I'm reflecting at the end of a weekend where many things seem to be aligning.
-My son is 18 months old today, my company [Harrow.io][1] (more below) will release it's Capistrano integration on Monday, and one of the most significant releases of Capistrano since the rewrite in 2013 will be released.
+My son is 18 months old today, my company [Harrow.io][1] (more below) will release its Capistrano integration on Monday, and one of the most significant releases of Capistrano since the rewrite in 2013 will be released.

 Serendipitously this also marks seven years to the week since my first commit